News

 PAC handles destabilization; a tailored PAM flocculant bridges particles for faster settling and denser sludge—often reducing total chemical cost.

 Start with jar tests, then confirm on-line with stepped trials.
-Typical starting points for industrial wastewater:
+Typical starting dosing rates for industrial water treatment:

 MatrixStarting Dose (as PAC)Notes